If you are expecting a response to your email, and I have not responded within 24 hours, please send a reminder.

 I was born and raised up in Istanbul.
 I moved to Montréal after high school and received B.Sc.
 (Hon.) in Mathematics and Computer Science, M.Sc. in Computer Science, and Ph.D. in Computer Science, all from McGill University.
 I was advised by Denis Thérien and Hamed Hatami.
 I'm currently an Associate Teaching Professor in the Computer Science Department of Carnegie Mellon University.

-I am passionate about education and theoretical computer science.
+My main academic interests are education and theoretical computer science.

 During graduate school, I did research on theoretical computer science, trying to understand the inherent limitations of computers and computation.
 More specifically, my research interests are in communication complexity, circuit complexity, analysis of boolean functions and matrices, pseudorandomness - structure vs randomness in computer science and mathematics, and additive combinatorics.